WorkPlaceForMe/Multi_Tenant_App/README.txt

 -Install dependencies of requirements.txt on pythonServer.
 One file need to be added in order to run the platform, this should be required by email:
 - ./config.env
-Configure INSTALL as true for the first deployment.
-Change back to false after running the platform for the first time.
+-Install Mysql in the local server.
+-Change parameter of install to true for the first time at config.env.
+After installing the database change back the parameter to false.

 Certain dependecies are:
--MySQL
 -Node (14 or above)
 -Angular CLI (12 or above for developing on client) -Python